How are your prescriptions processed?

-At this stage, items which still cannot be priced due to a lack of information must be referred back to the contractor for clarification.
+At this stage, items that still cannot be priced due to a lack of information must be referred back to the contractor for clarification.
 Payment will only be delayed for the item for which the clarification is required, and not for any other items which appear on the same prescription form.
-For more information on returned prescriptions and how to prevent these being returned please see our Prescription Returns page.
+For more information on returned prescriptions and how to prevent these from being returned please see our Prescription Returns page.

 Once the data on the prescription forms has been confirmed, the information will be processed automatically via the ‘rules engine’.
 This system will automatically apply the Drug Tariff rules for the month for which the prescriptions were submitted.